 Even if you manage to honor these requests, paying for the additional resources will leave behind disgruntled users who feel they have been overcharged for the service you provide.

 At certain times, scraper bots will consume large bandwidth and make multiple appearances, further straining the website resources.
-As a result, buyers will notice delayed load times, downtime, and a laggy shopping experience that will discourage them from going ahead with the purchase – another sore point for store owners.
+As a result, buyers will notice delayed load times, downtime, and a laggy shopping experience that will discourage them from purchasing – another sore point for store owners.
 Sometimes an attack may cause a complete shut down too.

 Seems like a lot to implement?